ppeble/emissary-ingress.dev/content/en/docs/3.7/topics/install/upgrade/yaml/emissary-3.4/emissary-3.X.md

    </Alert>

    <Alert severity="warning">
-    There is a known issue with the <code>emissary-apiext</code> service that impacts all $productName$ 2.x and 3.x users.
+    There is a known issue with the <code>emissary-apiext</code> service that impacts all Emissary 2.x and 3.x users.
 Specifically, the TLS certificate used by apiext expires one year after creation and does not auto-renew.
-All users who are running $productName$/$AESproductName$ 2.x or 3.x with the apiext service should proactively renew their certificate as soon as practical by running <code>kubectl delete --all secrets --namespace=emissary-system</code> to delete the existing certificate, and then restart the <code>emissary-apiext</code> deployment with <code>kubectl rollout restart deploy/emissary-apiext -n emissary-system</code>.
+All users who are running Emissary/Ambassador Edge Stack 2.x or 3.x with the apiext service should proactively renew their certificate as soon as practical by running <code>kubectl delete --all secrets --namespace=emissary-system</code> to delete the existing certificate, and then restart the <code>emissary-apiext</code> deployment with <code>kubectl rollout restart deploy/emissary-apiext -n emissary-system</code>.
     This will create a new certificate with a one year expiration.
 We will issue a software patch to address this issue well before the one year expiration.
 Note that certificate renewal will not cause any downtime.
    </Alert>

-2. **Install $productName$ $version$.**
+2. **Install Emissary $version$.**

-   After installing the new CRDs, upgrade $productName$ $version$.
+   After installing the new CRDs, upgrade Emissary $version$.

    <Alert severity="info">
      Our <a href="https://app.getambassador.io/yaml/emissary/$version$/emissary-emissaryns.yaml"><code>emissary-emissaryns.yaml</code></a> file
-     uses the `emissary` namespace, since this is the default for $productName$.
+     uses the `emissary` namespace, since this is the default for Emissary.
      We also publish <a href="https://app.getambassador.io/yaml/emissary/$version$/emissary-defaultns.yaml"><code>emissary-defaultns.yaml</code></a> for the
      `default` namespace.
 For any other namespace, you should download one of these files and edit the namespaces manually.
    </Alert>